Select Page

 Turn information into action

 1. Make the time.
 You don’t need to set out to become a world-class mentor, just offer the time to people and be available.
 Bring some questions if you want to kick things off or let them set the agenda.
 In all likelihood, you will start developing better leaders on your team, people you can delegate projects to because you trust and understand their thinking when you get to know them.
 Experiment and witness how much more effective you become when you take the time to raise up other leaders.
-Not to mention—it’s the most rewarding thing you will do as a leader!
+Not to mention—it’s the most rewarding thing you will do as a leader.

-3. Get a mentor for yourself.
+3. Get a mentor yourself.
 Getting a mentor for yourself does several things.
 First, your ego must take a back seat when you look to those who have gone before you.
 Second, it provides a great model for how you can spend time with your own team.
 Third, we often dramatically underestimate the need that others have to pass along their wisdom.
 Having a mentor and mentoring others provides the link for important generational wisdom to be passed on and not lost.

 Have a great weekend!